agent6/django-saas-base/README.md

 Note: local development uses `docker-compose.override.yml` to mount the code into the container.
 For Portainer or production, the base `docker-compose.yml` intentionally avoids host bind mounts.

+Production note: the container runs `gunicorn` by default.
+For local dev, the override uses Django's `runserver`.
+Static assets are served with WhiteNoise in production.

 ## Local setup (without Docker)

 ```bash